RedStewart/address-jig/README.md

 # Address Jig

-Address Jig is a simple package created to easily generate a random address suffix for a specified address.
+Generate a random address suffix for a specified address suffix.

 ---